 The COVID-19 pandemic began to significantly impact the United States in mid-March, 2020.
-As a result of various policies implemented by the federal and state governments, and varying by individual state, many non-essential businesses in the nation were closed.
-With the exception of the operators of our four preschool and childcare centers, we believe that most of the tenants occupying our hospitals, medical office buildings ("MOBs") and ambulatory care centers are permitted to continue operating should they decide to do so.
-Since substantially all of the March rental revenue generated from our properties was due and payable at the beginning of the month, COVID-19 did not have a material effect on our operations and financial results during the first quarter of 2020.
+As a result of various policies implemented by the federal and state governments, and varying by individual state, many non-essential businesses in the nation were closed for varying time periods.
+We believe that by June 30, 2020, substantially all of our tenants had resumed operations of their businesses.